kubernetes/community/keps/sig-apps/0003-kubernetes-application-api.md

 been implemented in many places in the Kubernetes API to prevent unintentional orphaning.
 This is our purpose here.

 #### Generation Incrementation
+The purpose of the Generation field is to allow the serialization of mutations to the Application object.
+As the Generation field is a monotonically increasing register, clients can compare a previously observed value to the current value to detect mutations.
+This is a standard pattern for the Workloads API resources.

 1. Upon creation of an Application object, the API Server shall set the initial value of the `Generation` field to 0.
 1. The API Server shall, upon update of an Application object, increment the `Generation` of the Application object by 1.

 #### Namespaces
-All components and dependencies of an Application must reside in the same namespace as the Application.
+All components of an Application must reside in the same namespace as the Application.
 Given the design of Kubernetes namespaces, we feel this is a reasonable, and desirable, constraint.
 A user, who has write permissions for a particular namespace, can install an Application and all of its components into the same namespace, and only those users with the necessary permissions can modify the Application.
 Additionally, administrators may limit the resources consumed by an Application by applying quotas to the namespace in which it resides.

 #### Composition (Is A)
 The Application Kind is designed to handle the composition of Kubernetes primitive Kinds.
 This includes CRDs